daattali/beautiful-jekyll/resources_pages/slack.md

 - it indicates that the student has read the preceding conversation and is still stuck.
 - code and error message formatted properly.
 - the actual command used to run the code (`python test.py`) is specified.

+#### Where to ask

+Slack is intended to ephemeral content.
+If you have a question/post/comment that may be useful in the long-term, please instead open an Issue in the students repo of the relevant course on GitHub.
+Examples of content that is better posted on GitHub include:

+- useful resources/readings that the instructor may want to add to the course README for future years
+- hints/workarounds/fixes for the labs that the instructor may want to incorporate into the lab for current/future years

+Examples of content that are better posted on Slack include:

+- a conceptual question about something covered in lecture/lab
+- asking for help with a bug in your code

 #### Privacy